3choff/docs-miner/README.md

 # Docs Miner VSCode Extension

-This extension allows you to generate markdown documentation from web pages using either the Jina AI Reader API or a browser-based method.
+This extension allows you to generate markdown documentation from web pages and GitHub repositories using either the Jina AI Reader API or a browser-based method.

 If you find Docs Miner useful, please consider leaving a star ⭐ on github repository or buying me a [coffee](https://ko-fi.com/3choff) to keep me motivated to work on this project.

 ## Features

-- Generate markdown documentation from any web URL
+- Generate markdown documentation from any web URL or GitHub repository
 - Two scraping methods:
-  - API Method (Faster but may fail)
+  - API Method (Faster but may fail on some sites)
   - Browser Method (Slower but more reliable)
-- Smart crawling that follows subdirectory structure from the initial URL
+- Smart crawling that follows:
+  - Subdirectory structure from the initial URL for websites
+  - Repository file structure for GitHub repositories
 - Configurable crawling depth with precise level control
 - Real-time progress tracking
 - Stop crawling at any time